TREASURIES-U.S. Treasuries prices slip after ECB cuts rate

 The European Central Bank cut its main interest rate by 25 basis points to a record low of 0.50 percent on Thursday, after inflation fell well below the ECB's target and increasingly weak economic surveys increased doubts about a recovery.

-"The ECB basically did what was expected, but nothing more," said John Canavan, fixed income analyst at Stone & McCarthy Research Associates.
-"As a result, Treasuries have run into a little 'buy the rumor, sell the fact' profit-taking as players wait for the follow-up press conference."

-ECB President Mario Draghi is set to explain the ECB decision at a news conference due to begin at 8:30 EDT (1230 GMT).

-The ECB rate cut came as euro zone inflation fell to 1.2 percent in April, clearly undershooting the ECB's target of below but close to 2 percent.
+The cut came as euro zone inflation fell to 1.2 percent in April, clearly undershooting the ECB's target of below but close to 2 percent.

-The Treasuries market is also waiting for the U.S. Labor Department's weekly report on new jobless claims, due at 8:30 a.m.
-EDT (1230 GMT).
-New claims are estimated to have totaled 345,000 in the week ended Saturday, according to economists polled by Reuters.
+Investors are now eyeing the ECB's news conference, due to begin at 1230 GMT in Bratislava, to hear ECB President Mario Draghi explain the decision.

 * OGE Energy Corp - co, subsidiary each entered into new unsecured five-year revolving credit facilities - sec filing